oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 You have installed the rhevm package and dependencies.

-####  Configuring the Red Hat Enterprise Virtualization Manager
+####  Configuring oVirt

-After you have installed the rhevm package and dependencies, you must configure the Red Hat Enterprise Virtualization Manager using the `engine-setup` command.
+After you have installed the rhevm package and dependencies, you must configure oVirt using the `engine-setup` command.
 This command asks you a series of questions and, after you provide the required values for all questions, applies that configuration and starts the `ovirt-engine` service.

 <div class="alert alert-info">
 **Note:** The `engine-setup` command guides you through several distinct configuration stages, each comprising several steps that require user input.
 Suggested configuration defaults are provided in square brackets; if the suggested value is acceptable for a given step, press **Enter** to accept that value.